jamon8888/superpowers/superpowers-chatgpt/plus-mode/PROJECTS-SETUP-GUIDE.md

 ### Backing Up Your Project

 Projects are stored by ChatGPT.
-To backup:
+To back up:
 - Export conversations regularly
 - Keep a copy of your skill files locally
 - Document any custom skills you've added